A Dang Good Clean, For Your Dang Good Place!

 You could start at the front door or the furthest room on the top floor.
 Begin by making a list of all the rooms in the home.
 Here is a list of rooms in a typical three-bedroom house in Calgary with some links to tips for cleaning:

-- Kitchen and Pantry – The Nourishing Minimalist suggests starting with the kitchen because it will have the most impact.
-Having an organized kitchen will help you be more productive giving you more time to organize other areas of the home.
+• Kitchen and PantryThe Nourishing Minimalist suggests starting with the kitchen because it will have the most impact.
+Having an organized kitchen will help you be more productive, giving you more time to organize other areas of the home.

-- Living Room – By definition, this is the place you mostly live in.
+• Living Room – By definition, this is the place you mostly live in.
 Whether it be games, TV, reading, listening to music or entertaining.
 But are your books, games, and remotes in disarray?

-- Bathrooms – We can often be rushed in this room, especially in the mornings.
+• Bathrooms – We can often be rushed in this room, especially in the mornings.
 So, organization is key.

-- Basement – Don’t get into the habit of using the basement as a dumping ground.
+• Basement – Don’t get into the habit of using the basement as a dumping ground.
 Arrange for items to go to charity or to the landfill.

 Different Ways to Organize the Home.

 Organizing the home room by room isn’t the only way.
-You may decide to sort by item use instead.
+You may decide to sort by item usage instead.
 There is no set way, and different strategies work best for different people.
 Here are a few:

-Common Mistakes made when you Organize the Home.
+Common Mistakes Made when you Organize the Home.

 It is essential to be aware of the pitfalls that may come up when embarking on your project to organize the home.
 Knowing what might sabotage your efforts will help you avoid them.
 Here are a few:

-- Procrastinating – putting off decisions.
+• Procrastinating – putting off decisions.

-- Holding onto things you don’t actually use – just in case.
+• Holding onto things you don’t actually use – just in case.

-- Making systems too complicated.
+• Making systems too complicated.

-- Allowing perfectionism to stall your efforts – the all or nothing approach.
+• Allowing perfectionism to stall your efforts – the all or nothing approach.

-- Setting unrealistic expectations.
+• Setting unrealistic expectations.

-- Expecting everything to be done in a day.
+• Expecting everything to be done in a day.

-- Organizing too large an area.
+• Organizing too large an area.

-- being overly ambitious and getting demoralized.
+• Being overly ambitious and getting demoralized.

-- Not labelling stored items.
+• Not labelling stored items.

-- Getting into the “shuffling trap” – you are just shifting clutter.
+• Getting into the “shuffling trap” – you are just shifting clutter.

-- It is better to recycle or give to charity.
+• It is better to recycle or give to charity.

 How Often should you Organize the Home?

-- After the Christmas holiday season.
+• After the Christmas holiday season.

-- Spring-inspired spring cleaning.
+• Spring-inspired cleaning.

-- Fall, in readiness for winter.
+• In the autumn, in readiness for winter.

 Perhaps you wish to create daily or weekly organization habits or simple resets.
 The Crowned Goat has a 52-week challenge to simplify and organize the home.
 You may wish to set an ongoing organization task each month, or perhaps you prefer a full reset once a year, giving you a Clean Start in January.

-Organize Your Home Day – Jan 14
+Organize Your Home Day

-Yes, there is a day for that!
-It would be remiss of us not to mention Organize Your Home Day, which occurs every year on January 14th.
-This fits in nicely with our suggestion above of a reset at the beginning of the year.
+• Organize Your Home Day – It would be remiss of us not to mention this day, which occurs every year on January 14th.
+This fits in nicely with our suggestion above about a reset at the beginning of the year.
 This day was derived with that in mind.
+To learn more about the history and FAQs of this day, visit the Days of the Year Website.

 In Conclusion – Enjoy Your Newly Organized Home.